getsolus/ypkg/man/package.yml.5.md

     If for any reason, networking is still required, you can set this key to `yes`.
     However, always evaluate whether it is avoidable first.

+* `environment` [unicode]

+    By default, this key is empty and no additional content is exported to each build step.
+The `environment` key provides an easy method to export content such as variables to the environment for the entirety of the build (where the environment is reset between each build step).

 `Build Steps`

 The build steps are text-only data values. `ypkg-build(1)` will interpret special